-ENGL 2403 (ENGL 223) African American Literature + LCCN: CENL 2403
+ENGL 2403 (ENGL 223) African American Literature +

-Lecture 3, Lab 0, Credit 3 Introduces African American literature; includes critical analysis and writing about literature.
-Prerequisite: ENGL 1023 (or ENGL 102) with grade of "C" or better Co-requisite: None
+Introduces African American literature; includes critical analysis and writing about literature.

+Prerequisite: ENGL 1023 (or ENGL 102) with grade of "C" or better

 ENGL 2423 (ENGL 231) Film as Literature

 Introduces students to the study of World Cinema as literature, with emphasis on the ways in which filmmakers employ literary devices such as theme, character, and symbol in their works.
 Attention will be given to film adaptations of literature and to the screenplay as a work of literature.
 Students will also study various cultural, political, and literary trends through the works of specific writers and directors.